Home cleaning tips for dog owners

 Cleaning

-You can also use:
+You can also try using:

 Keep the dog hair under control

-• Vacuum every day
+• Vacuum regularly.

-• Dryer sheets – the hair will cling to them
+• Dryer sheets – the hair will cling to them.

 • Rubber gloves – pop on a pair and rub them over any hair-covered furniture.

-Use your dishwasher to wash:
+Use your dishwasher

 • Ceramic or metal food and water bowls